Russian partisan movement (2022–present): July–December 2023

 In mid-July, the Ukrainian Main Directorate of Intelligence published a video showing Chechen volunteers of the Separate Special Purpose Battalion ambushing a Russian military truck at Sereda, Belgorod, killing two Russian soldiers.

 On 28 September, the Freedom of Russia Legion claimed that it had begun another raid into Belgorod Oblast.
 The Russian Astra Telegram channel also stated that Russian troops were battling pro-Ukrainian forces at the border.

 On 17 December 2023, the FRL and RVC partisans launched yet another raid into Belgorod.
 According to a Russian official and other Russian as well as Ukrainian sources, the insurgents targeted the Morozovsk airbase with "mass drone strikes", while clashing with security forces at the village of Terebreno.
 The Ukrainian Ministry of Defence subsequently claimed that a Russian "platoon stronghold" at Terebreno had been destroyed by the rebels.
 The Freedom of Russia Legion claimed responsibility for the raid, and stated that it had withdrawn from Russian territory after mining the eliminated "stronghold" at Terebreno.

 March–April 2024

 On 12 March 2024, the FRL and RVC, alongside allied Chechen and Romanian militant battalions launched raids into the Kursk and Belgorod Oblasts, claiming control of Tyotkino and Lozovaya Rudka.
 The raids continued until April 7, with anti-government forces claiming control of several villages in the meantime such as Gorkovsky and Kozinka, most forces however later left the region back into Ukraine.

+November 2023 – June 2025

+As early as 2025, several reports of Ukrainian attacks against Russia started to mention the support of a partisan organization named Black Spark.
+Fronted by former Gazprombank vice-president Igor Volubuev, the group claims to be a middle class resistance against the Putin government, alledgedly with insiders in the government.

+In October 2025, the movement was mentioned during an operation that destroyed a Buk-M3, followed by the attack on aN 9K720 Iskander launch site in November and two russian vessels in the Republic of Kalmikia in December 2025.